Do You Struggle with Learning Difficulties?

 It took me quite a while to get my bearings again, but once I decided that it was okay to be different, outside of the approval of my family, my life took a sharp turn for the better.
 I stopped beating myself up and started to embrace the things that came naturally to me.
 I went into bodywork and somatic education together with hypnotherapy and mind/body energy work.
 I began to experience a satisfaction and success that I had never known before.
 Finally, I was allowing the way I was wired to lead me into exciting new fields of discovery and innovation!

 I set to work learning about and putting together techniques from many different disciplines to help me and my clients, many of whom were highly sensitive people with similar learning difficulties.
 I developed a whole system of tools for better focus and concentration using muscle testing.
 I’ve also found that they can help with emotional healing, reducing stress and providing a way to activate advanced states of intuition and creativity.

-Today, I use those tools to guide me as I find solutions to my client’s problems whether it’s in their body, their thinking process or their environment.
+Today, I use those tools to find solutions together with my clients and students – whether the issue is in their body, their thinking process or their environment.
 I call them the Intuitive Learning Circles™ and now I’m making them available to other people, like you – so that you can also experience the beauty and genius of thinking differently.